-- 2.1.1 This chapter sets out the methodology used to undertake testing of the Strategic Spatial Options to support the development of the Greater Cambridge Local Plan to 2041. - 2.1.2 The modelling undertaken used the Cambridge Sub-Regional Model 2 (CSRM2) E-Series which is owned by Cambridgeshire County Council and operated on behalf of the County Council by Atkins. - 2.1.3 The CSRM2 consists of a highway assessment model (in the SATURN software) that is based on observed traffic data with a 2015 base year.
+- 2.1.1 This chapter sets out the methodology used to undertake testing of the Strategic Spatial Options to support the development of the Greater Cambridge Local Plan to 2041. - 2.1.2 The modelling undertaken used the Cambridge Sub-Regional Model 2 (CSRM2) E-Series which is owned by Cambridgeshire County Council and operated on behalf of the County Council by Atkins. - 2.1.3 The CSRM2 consists of a highway assessment model (in the SATURN software) that is based on observed traffic data with a 2015 Base Year.
 In addition to this there is a variable demand model that captures the trip making potential and mode share of the sites within the model.
-This allows the trip generation and mode choice of differing mixes of development to be compared as the model determines the trips based on not just the number of dwellings and jobs assumed but also takes into consideration such things as the size of dwellings, the levels of car ownership, the type and location of the jobs to generate the trips for each of the strategic spatial options tested.
-The model is compliant with current Department for Transport (DfT) guidance as set out in the Transport Analysis Guidance (TAG see https://www.gov.uk/guidance/transport-analysis-guidance-tag). - 2.1.4 CSRM2 covers the administrative districts of Cambridge City, South Cambridgeshire as well as Huntingdonshire and East Cambridgeshire. - 2.1.5 The modelling undertaken to date does not take any account of the impact of COVID-19, as the CSRM2 base model is validated to 2015 observed data.
+This allows the trip generation and mode choice of differing mixes of development to be compared as the model determines the trips based on not just the number of dwellings and jobs assumed but also takes into consideration such things as the size of dwellings, the levels of car ownership, the type and location of the jobs to generate the trips for each of the Strategic Spatial Options tested.
+The model is compliant with current Department for Transport (DfT) guidance as set out in the Transport (TAG) - 2.1.4 CSRM2 covers the administrative districts of Cambridge City, South Cambridgeshire as well as Huntingdonshire and East Cambridgeshire. - 2.1.5 The modelling undertaken to date does not take any account of the impact of COVID-19, as the CSRM2 base model is validated to 2015 observed data.
 This is considered to be compliant with current DfT guidance as there is no certainty what travel patterns will look like once the restrictions in place to limit the spread of the COVID-19 virus are lifted.
 Cambridgeshire County Council are actively monitoring the impact of COVID-19 on the level of trips and mode shares in the County and future phases of modelling will refer to this ongoing work to ensure that the most robust modelling possible supports the Local Plan Transport Evidence.